apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines how to select the target Pod where the action will be performed,
+<p>TargetPodSelector defines the way that how to select the target Pod where the action will be performed,
 if there may not have a target replica by default.
-This field cannot be updated.</p>
+Cannot be updated.</p>
 </td>
 </tr>
 <tr>